Using Mashape Along With Own API: Pros and Cons

 - Dual endpoint approach may confuse developers, who were used to work with the only one API.

 - Both APIs may fail to accept one set of credentials.

 Nevertheless, connecting to a much wider audience of engaged developers is worth the risks for the companies.
 And getting access to the world's largest API marketplace is really valuable for developers.
-EffectiveSoft, similarly to other companies, had also considered that dual endpoint approach was an effective way to provide its audience with their APIs.
+EffectiveSoft, similarly to other companies, had also considered that the dual endpoint approach was an effective way to provide its audience with their APIs.

-The bottom line is that the API market evolves through time.
+The bottom line is that the API market evolves over time.
 If companies want to attract more interested users and grow the professional network, they need to stay up to date with all the changes.
 Considering trying the dual endpoint approach may be one of the ways to win the market.

 June 22, 2017